Number, Please. 2019

 Paprichoo at the Edinburgh Fringe Festival 2018!

-We are thrilled at the success of Paprichoo's 5star, sell-out debut production of 'Number, Please.' at this year Edinburgh Fringe Festival!
+We are thrilled at the success of Paprichoo's five star, sell-out debut production of 'Number, Please.' at this year Edinburgh Fringe Festival!

 When switchboard operator Sheila Chadwick answers a mysterious call from a dying woman, she is entrusted with a top-secret message to be delivered to the ominous Charles Briand.
 Fast-forward half an hour, Sheila is chasing friends, foes, and old flames on the 14:52 to Exeter, as members of the Nuclear Justice Association attempt to arm the entire world with enough weapons to destroy it.
 Can Sheila, the not-so-innocent bystander help diffuse the situation?
 Or will her utter lack of experience and necessary skills drag the mismatched team down?